caezsar/puppet-nginx/README.md

 ## Setup and Use this module

-First added Nginx class to Hiera file configured for the specified host or cluster.
+First add Nginx class to Hiera file configured for the specified host or cluster.
 EX: `/etc/puppet/code/hiera/nodes/nginx-p-vm001.yaml`

 This will just install a nginx server on the specified node with nginx default configurations provided by the distro.
 The default configurations will not be tampered for the moment